awsdocs/aws-cloud9-user-guide/doc_source/ec2-ssm.md

  SSM Agent is installed, by default, on all instances used by EC2 environments\.

 ------
-#### [ Private subnets ]
+#### [ Private/public subnets ]

-When selecting a subnet for your instance in the **Network settings \(advanced\)** section, you can select a private subnet if your environment's instance is accessed through Systems Manager\.
-The interface text reminds you to add a network address translation \(NAT\) gateway to allow the instance to connect to AWS Cloud9 and the internet\.
+When selecting a subnet for your instance in the **Network settings \(advanced\)** section, you can select a private or public subnet if the instance for your environment is accessed through Systems Manager\.

 ![\[Selecting a new no-ingress EC2 instance for your environment\]](http://docs.aws.amazon.com/cloud9/latest/user-guide/images/private-subnet-option.png)

+**Private subnets**

+For a private subnet, the interface text reminds that you to add a network address translation \(NAT\) gateway to allow the instance to connect to AWS Cloud9 and the internet\.

 The advantage of using the NAT gateway is that it prevents the internet from initiating a connection to the instance in the private subnet\.
-Because your environment's instance is assigned a private IP address instead of a public one, the NAT gateway forwards traffic from the instance to the internet or other AWS services, and then sends the response back to the instance\.
+Because the instance for your environment is assigned a private IP address instead of a public one, the NAT gateway forwards traffic from the instance to the internet or other AWS services, and then sends the response back to the instance\.

-For more information on configuring private subnets and using NAT gateways, see [Create a subnet for AWS Cloud9](vpc-settings.md#vpc-settings-create-subnet)\.

 **Important**
-Currently, if your environment’s EC2 instance is launched into a private subnet, you can't use [AWS managed temporary credentials](how-cloud9-with-iam.md#auth-and-access-control-temporary-managed-credentials) to allow the EC2 environment to access an AWS service on behalf of an AWS entity \(an IAM user, for example\)\.
+Currently, if the EC2 instance for your environment is launched into a private subnet, you can't use [AWS managed temporary credentials](how-cloud9-with-iam.md#auth-and-access-control-temporary-managed-credentials) to allow the EC2 environment to access an AWS service on behalf of an AWS entity \(an IAM user, for example\)\.

+**Public subnets**

+If your development environment is using SSM to access an EC2 instance, ensure that the instance is assigned a public IP address by the public subnet it's launched into\.
+To do so, you can specify your own IP address or enable the automatic assignment of a public IP address\.
+For the steps involved in modifying auto\-assign IP settings, see [IP Addressing in your VPC](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-ip-addressing.html) in the *Amazon VPC User Guide*\.

+For more information on configuring private and public subnets for your environment instances, see [Create a subnet for AWS Cloud9](vpc-settings.md#vpc-settings-create-subnet)\.

 ------